Summer Jobs for Teens

 One challenge teenagers face when trying to find a summer job is the time constraints of the school year.
 It can sometimes be difficult for youth to find jobs that have a set start and end date and fall in line with the summer months.
 Indeed

-ranks these as the 10 best jobs for teens in 2021:
+ranks these as the 10 best jobs for teens:

 Fast food attendant (National average salary: $9.29 per hour)